anandSant24/AngularCURD2/README.md

 #5 Quest: Access a Form Control in Form Group
     display the input value using template
-    display the input value using component on ngSubmit log them
+    display the input value using component on ngSubmit log them What are the different states of FormGroup and FormControl

 #4 Quest: Create a Reactive form that and display user input as part of the console logs